+AdGreen

-AdGreen Ad Net Zero IPG is a founding member of AdGreen, which unites the advertising industry toward a zero-waste and zero-carbon future through training, offsetting plans, and a carbon calculator and certification process for advertising production.
+IPG is a founding member of AdGreen, which unites the advertising industry toward a zero-waste and zero-carbon future through training, offsetting plans, and a carbon calculator and certification process for advertising production.

+Catalyst

+IPG is a long-time member of this leading international research organization's work to advance equality and inclusion for women from all backgrounds as well as people who are cultural and racial minorities, living with disabilities, non-conforming gender identities and all sexual orientations.

+CEO Action

+IPG is a member of the CEO Action for Diversity & InclusionTM the largest CEO-driven business commitment to advance diversity and inclusion in the workplace.

+Coqual

+IPG is a member of the global think tank Coqual, formerly known as The Center for Talent Innovation.
+We partner on research studies to inform our objectives and learn about effective processes to improve representation, retention, advancement and inclusive workplace culture.

+Information Accountability Foundation

+IPG holds a board seat on this organization which works to foster effective and accountable information governance systems.

+Privacy for America

+IPG holds a steering committee seat on this organization that supports federal legislation that clearly defines prohibited data practices that make personal data vulnerable to breach or misuse.

+Ad Net Zero

 IPG holds a seat on the Global Leadership Group for Ad Net Zero, the advertising industry's drive to reduce the carbon impact of developing, producing and running advertising.

-Catalyst Center for Information Policy Leadership and Future of Privacy Forum IPG is a long-time member of this leading international research organization's work to advance equality and inclusion for women from all backgrounds as well as people who are cultural and racial minorities, living with disabilities, non-conforming gender identities and all sexual orientations.
+Center for Information Policy Leadership and Future of Privacy Forum

 IPG holds advisory seats on these two organizations focused on global solutions and best practices for privacy and responsible use of data.

-CEO Action Civic Alliance IPG is a member of the CEO Action for Diversity & Inclusion [TM] , the largest CEO-driven business commitment to advance diversity and inclusion in the workplace.
+Civic Alliance

 IPG is a member of this organization that supports participatory democracy, and we have signed onto the organization's "100 Percent in for Democracy pledge.

-Coqual Green the Bid IPG is a member of the global think tank Coqual, formerly known as The Center for Talent Innovation.
-We partner on research studies to inform our objectives and learn about effective processes to improve representation, retention, advancement and inclusive workplace culture.
+Green the Bid

 IPG is a member of this not-for-profit grassroots organization bringing together the stakeholders in the commercial production community to reduce the emissions from advertising production.

-Information Accountability Foundation PFLAG IPG holds a board seat on this organization which works to foster effective and accountable information governance systems.
+PFLAG

 An organization dedicated to helping parents, families, friends and co-workers understand and support challenges faced by people who identify as LGBTQIA+.

-Privacy for America Tannenbaurm IPG holds a steering committee seat on this organization that supports federal legislation that clearly defines prohibited data practices that make personal data vulnerable to breach or misuse.
+Tannenbaurm

 A not-for-profit dedicated to acceptance and learning for workplaces that support employees' religious differences.